-- In cases where the Institute ceases to offer the services or a student transfers to another RTO (Registered Training Organisation) and provides written proof of enrolment into the same qualification - 100% of fees any units not commenced will be refunded.
+- In cases where the Institute ceases to offer the services or a student transfers to another RTO (Recognised Training Organisation) and provides written proof of enrolment into the same qualification – 100 % of fees any units not commenced will be refunded.

 Skills First Reconnect is a Victorian Government initiative being delivered by Federation Training which supports people between 17-64 who have left school early or who are long-term unemployed.

 The program is designed to provide support to engage in a training and/or work pathway.

 - This program is designed for people keen to explore study and training options or kick start a career but are unsure where to start.

 - Skills First Reconnect provides an individualised service to each eligible participant to help them get back on track, build resilience and the capacity needed to successfully transition into formal learning and employment in a sustainable way.

 - Young people who leave school early often face multiple barriers to re-engaging in education and training or entering the workforce.
 Young people between the ages of 17 – 19 can enrol in the program to assist them to reach their potential.

 - Adults between the ages of 20-64 years who haven’t completed year 12, been unemployed for 12 months or more and are not currently enrolled in study or training, can benefit from the program.